OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/data-factory/data-factory-monitor-manage-pipelines.md

             "properties":
             {
                 "name": "ADFAlertsSlice",
-                "description": "One or more of the data slices for the Azure Data Factory has failed processing.", "isEnabled": true,
+                "description": "One or more of hello data slices for hello Azure Data Factory has failed processing.", "isEnabled": true,
                 "condition":
                 {